-Modules I am studying in the first year
+Modules I am studying

 Show the modules you are taking in a table, with the name of the module leader in a separate column

 Save your work.
 Use a browser to check that your mark-up displays correctly.

 Next week you will publish this page in your public web space.